-You sell an assortment of outdoor sports gear aimed at making man’s life outside a big jol.
+You sell an assortment of outdoor sports gear aimed at helping man live big outdoors.

 From camo clothing to hunting knives to airsoft guns to multi-tools to paintball equipment to binoculars to knife sharpeners to LED torches.
 Name it and you’ve got it.

-But how can you move more of your products out of your store into the hands of outdoor lovers?
+But how can you move more of your merch out of your store into the hands of outdoor lovers?

 Is it even possible, with some of your competition running expensive online shops, seemingly outmaneuvering you in every way?